rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 anonymous heraldic bookplates according to heraldic blazon; references to published descriptions of the collections of former owners of the item, particularly if the item is cited in the source, etc.

-National Library of Scotland copy: "Ioh.
+><cite>National Library of Scotland copy: "Ioh.
 Mauritius" (17th-century inscription on t.p.; see Birrell, T.A.
-Library of John Morris, no. 410); "Museum Britannicum" (ink stamp, in blue, ca. 1760, on t.p. verso); "British Museum Sale Duplicate 1787" (ink stamp, in red, on verso of t.p.)
+Library of John Morris, no. 410); "Museum Britannicum" (ink stamp, in blue, ca. 1760, on t.p. verso); "British Museum Sale Duplicate 1787" (ink stamp, in red, on verso of t.p.)</cite>

-Beinecke Library copy inscribed by Langston Hughes on t.p.:
-"Especially for Louise Bennett with admiration, Sincerely, Langston, New York, Oct.
-8, 1954"
+><cite>Beinecke Library copy inscribed by Langston Hughes on t.p.: "Especially for Louise Bennett with admiration, Sincerely, Langston, New York, Oct.
+8, 1954"</cite>

-7B19.3.
+##### 7B19.3.
 Bindings

-7B19.3.1.
-Use local notes for descriptions of copy‐specific bindings, if considered important; for descriptions of publisher‐issued bindings common to all copies of an edition or issue, see 7B10.4‐5.
+<a name="7B19.3.1">7B19.3.1</a>.
+Use local notes for descriptions of copy‐specific bindings, if considered
+important; for descriptions of publisher‐issued bindings common to all copies of an edition or issue, see 7B10.4‐5 XXLINKXX.

-AREA 7.
-NOTE
-Descriptive Cataloging of Rare Materials (Books) 147 7B19.3.2.
-Make a local note when the number of physical units in which a publication is bound differs from the number in which it was actually issued, if considered important (see 5B15.3).
+<a name="7B19.3.2">7B19.3.2</a>.
+Make a local note when the number of physical units in which a
+publication is bound differs from the number in which it was actually issued, if considered important (see 5B15.3 XXLINKXX).

-Grolier Club's copy bound in 4 v.
+><cite>Grolier Club's copy bound in 4 v.</cite>

-7B19.3.3.
-Make a local note to indicate any errors in binding, if considered important.
+<a name="7B19.3.3">7B19.3.3</a>.
+Make a local note to indicate any errors in binding, if considered
+important.

-Huntington copy: leaves I5-6 incorrectly bound between h3 and h4 7B19.3.4.
-Make a local note, if considered important, whenever a publication has been bound with one or more works subsequent to publication.
+><cite>Huntington copy: leaves I5-6 incorrectly bound between h3 and h4</cite>

+<a name="7B19.3.4">7B19.3.4</a>.
+Make a local note, if considered important, whenever a publication has
+been bound with one or more works subsequent to publication.
 Preface the note with the words "Bound with" followed by a colon.
-Formulate the remainder of the note according to the instructions in 7B18.
+Formulate the remainder of the note according to the instructions in 7B18 XXLINKXX.

-Special Collections copy bound with: The Bostonian Ebenezer.
+><cite>Special Collections copy bound with: The Bostonian Ebenezer.
 Boston : Printed by B. Green & J. Allen, for Samuel Phillips, 1698 -- The cure of sorrow.
-Boston : Printed by B. Green, 1709 7B19.3.5.
-If it is considered that the works are too numerous to be listed exhaustively, make an informal note such as the following:
+Boston : Printed by B. Green, 1709</cite>

+<a name="7B19.3.5">7B19.3.5</a>.
+If it is considered that the works are too numerous to be listed
+exhaustively, make an informal note such as the following:

-University of Pennsylvania copy: No. 3 of 7 works in a vol. with binder's title: Brownist tracts, 1599-1644
+><cite>University of Pennsylvania copy: No. 3 of 7 works in a vol. with binder's title: Brownist tracts, 1599-1644</cite>

-7B19.3.6.
-Make a local note to describe other details of a copy‐specific binding, if considered important.
+<a name="7B19.3.6">7B19.3.6</a>.
+Make a local note to describe other details of a copy‐specific binding, if
+considered important.
 Less detailed descriptions might include the color and nature of the covering material, a summary of any decoration present (e.g., "gold‐tooled," "blind‐tooled"), and (if these can be determined) an approximate date and the name of the binder.

-British Library copy: late 17th-century binding in red goatskin, gold-tooled
+><cite>British Library copy: late 17th-century binding in red goatskin, gold-tooled</cite>

-7B19.3.7.
-More detailed descriptions of a binding might include such additional features as: nature of the boards (e.g., wood, paper); details of decoration;
+<a name="7B19.3.7">7B19.3.7</a>.
+More detailed descriptions of a binding might include such additional
+features as: nature of the boards (e.g., wood, paper); details of decoration;
 country or city of production; nature and decoration of spine; presence or former presence of ties, clasps, or other furniture; flaps; description of headbands, pageedge and end‐paper decoration; references to published descriptions or reproductions of the binding (or related bindings), etc.

-British Library copy: late 17th-century English binding; red goatskin, gold-tooled, over paper boards; gold-tooled spine AREA 7.
-NOTE
-Descriptive 148 Cataloging of Rare Materials (Books) with five raised bands; gilt edges; gold roll on edges of boards; marbled endpapers
+><cite>British Library copy: late 17th-century English binding; red goatskin, gold-tooled, over paper boards; gold-tooled spine with five raised bands; gilt edges; gold roll on edges of boards; marbled endpapers</cite>

-Descriptive Cataloging of Rare Materials (Books) 149
-8. STANDARD NUMBER AND TERMS OF AVAILABILITY AREA
+## 8. STANDARD NUMBER AND TERMS OF AVAILABILITY AREA

-Contents:
+### Contents:

 8A.
 Preliminary rule
 8B.
 Standard number
 8C.
 Terms of availability
 8D.
 Qualification

-8A.
+### 8A.
 Preliminary rule

-8A1.
+<a name="8A1">8A1</a>.
 Prescribed punctuation
 For instructions on the use of spaces before and after prescribed punctuation, see 0E.
 Precede this area by a period‐space‐dash‐space or start a new paragraph.